-Safer Internet Day: 44% of parents monitor their kids online, but is that enough?
+Safer Internet Day: 36% of parents use parental control tools to monitor their kids online, but is that enough?

 Pablo Durañona